Add this House Number Planter to your front porch for a pretty welcome to your visitors!

 For this project I used 2 pieces of pallet wood wired together.
 It measures appoximately 13 inches long and 7 inches tall.
 I took a pencil and marked where I wanted the clamp to be, making sure I had enough room for my house numbers on the piece of wood.

-And yes, if it looks like there is a faint red stain on my wood there is, my kids apparently spilled their drink on the wood and never bothered to tell me… Luckily my mason jar covers up the red stain (KIDS, if something like this happens to you and it isn’t in a place easily covered up sanding over it lightly should get rid of the stain)!
+And yes, if it looks like there is a faint red stain on my wood there is, my kids apparently spilled their drink on the wood and never bothered to tell me.
+Luckily my mason jar covers up the red stain.
+Should something like this happens to you and it isn’t in a place easily covered up sanding over it lightly should get rid of the stain.

 I used a drill to screw my clamp into the wood.
 If you don’t have a drill you can use a screwdriver and a little bit of muscle strength.
-It will probably be a little harder with a screwdriver so you may want to make a little hole into your wood first to make it easier.
+It will probably be a little harder with a screwdriver.
+You may want to make a little hole into your wood first to make it easier.

-If you don’t want to put your house numbers on it, maybe you already have them displayed on your house, you could also put welcome, hello, or keep your wood a little smaller and just leave it blank.
+You don’t have to put your house numbers on it.
+Maybe you already have them displayed on your house, you could also put welcome, hello, or keep your wood a little smaller and just leave it blank.
 If you want to add more color you can paint your wood a fun bright color.
-My siding on my house is already a sage/greenish color so I went pretty neutral with the colors, but feel free to make it as bright and colorful as you want!
+My siding on my house is already a sage/greenish color so I went pretty neutral with the colors.
+But feel free to make it as bright and colorful as you want!